Ariamelon/Honeydew/README.md

 ![Render Back](Showcase/Render-B.png)

 ## Changelog
+* 17/07/2023: Changed 20 pin FFC connector to 14 pin JST SH connector.
+Repositioned components.
 * 16/07/2023: Updated case file.
-Added individual 3D case files.
+Added individual case files.
 Added kicad plate files.
 * 14/07/2023: Replaced 1N4148 switch diodes with BAV70.
 Replaced switch footprints with combination MX/Choc hotswap footprints.
 Replaced flash IC with much smaller version.
 Removed buttons and USB-C port and replaced it with an FFC connector for [Galia](https://github.com/Ariamelon/Galia) (a USB-C daughterboard designed specifically for the Honeydew).
 Added case STEP file and renders.
 Added footprint for PTS645 SMT and THT parts to the mouse switch in the thumb encoder.
 * 06/07/2023: Replaced 0805 ferrite with 1206.
 Repositioned components.
 * 30/06/2023: Routed 13V EN pin to the MCU.
 Removed 13V solder jumper.